-BlackRock Inc. (BLK) CEO Larry Fink on Q1 2020 Results - Earnings Call Transcript
+BlackRock, Inc. (BLK) CEO Larry Fink on Q1 2020 Results - Earnings Call Transcript

 Investors globally are looking to BlackRock for even more insights, more thought leadership on the economy, on markets, on geopolitics, on asset allocation.
 Our goal is to help clients navigate market volatility while also staying focused on the long-term goals.
 Through virtual connectivity we're having a richer conversation with clients than ever before about their whole portfolio, and in many cases, deepening our partnership with them.

-Over the last three weeks BlackRock has connected with nearly 50,000 clients, significantly ellipsing all historical records for client contacts.
+Over the last three weeks BlackRock has connected with nearly 50,000 clients, significantly eclipsing all historical records for client contacts.

 BII has hosted dozens of calls reaching thousands of institutional investors and financial advisors and providing daily updated emails to 1,000 more who are subscribed.
 In the last week of March alone BlackRock's senior business leaders met virtually with approximately a 100 CEOs, CIOs, executives, public officials, further amplifying hundreds of outreach calls from our client facing teams.
 This connectivity enables us to better understand the challenges that our clients are facing.
 And a comprehensive platform of solutions has enabled us to help clients reallocate risk, to help clients rebalance, helping clients provide more liquidity and capturing opportunities in response to market moves.